 Different physical processes arise in sources at different energies.
-As an example, GRB emission could be dominated by thermal emission at high energies, and synchrotron emission at low energies.
-Just as these two processes imprint different shapes on the spectral distribution of photons at different energies, they will also produce different polarization signatures at different energies.
+As an example, GRB emission could be dominated by thermal emission at high energies, and synchrotron emission at low energies (e.g. Lundman et al. 2018, ApJ 856, 145).
+Just as these two processes imprint different shapes on the spectral distribution of photons at different energies, they will also produce different polarization signatures at different energies (see Fig. 7).
 The ability to simultaneously analyze both dimensions in the data provides the ability to test richer models, have tighter constraints on parameters, and fully exploit the information of every detected photon by existing instruments.

-To enable this capability, we expand upon our approach of forward-folding both the polarization and spectral model through the response of the instruments in our project.
-However, we will further subdivide the scattering bins too fully account for their change as a function of energy.
+To enable this capability, we expand upon our approach of polarized above the cooling frequency. forward-folding (Fig. 8) both the polarization and spectral model through the response of the instruments in our project.
+However, we will further subdivide the scattering bins to fully account for their change as a function of energy.
 Thus, an individual scattering bin will have a fully detailed spectral response.
 The results will be that after an analysis, a signal can be decomposed into polarization parameters that are a function of energy.